What do you feel like on the days you have doctor appointments?

 “If your doctor doesn’t inspire you, find one who does.”

 Hmm.
 Like most of us, I hadn’t considered selecting my doctors for their inspiration quotient.
-But as I think about it, there are ways in which I want to be inspired by my doctors.
+But if I think about it, there are ways in which I want to be inspired by my doctors.

 · Is my doctor a good role model for the nutrition, exercise and other lifestyle practices that s/he is asking me to abide by?